cogent3/cogent3/doc/cookbook/useful_utilities.rst

 Using PyCogent3's optimisers for your own functions
 ===================================================

 You have a function that you want to maximise/minimise.
 The parameters in your function may be bounded (must lie in a specific interval) or not.
-The cogent optimisers can be applied to these cases.
+The ``cogent3`` optimisers can be applied to these cases.
 The ``Powell`` (a local optimiser) and ``SimulatedAnnealing`` (a global optimiser) classes in particular have had their interfaces standardised for such use cases.
 We demonstrate for a very simple function below.

 We write a simple factory function that uses a provided value for omega to compute the squared deviation from an estimate, then use it to create our optimisable function.